Without such action, prices could slump to less than $40 a barrel

 US explorers put more rigs to work drilling for oil in the US last week, reversing a one-week decline and reinforcing fears that OPEC won’t be successful in its efforts to ease a global oversupply.
 US output in the week through June 30 increased by the most since January, offsetting a decline in crude stockpiles.

 “Given that the market is now out of patience for large stock draws and increasingly concerned about next year’s balances, we believe that price upside will need to be front-end driven, coming from observable near-term physical tightness and signs of a US shale activity slowdown on a sustained basis in coming weeks,” the Goldman analysts wrote in their latest report.

 Libya and Nigeria have sustained production above Goldman’s expectations over the past few weeks, they said.
 “While OPEC has yet to address this increase in production, the group has invited both countries to participate in the next compliance committee,” the analysts wrote.
 “We continue to believe that there is another opportunity for OPEC to increase the cuts, but that this should be done in a “shock and awe” manner, with little public announcement.”

 Deeper cuts are currently not on the agenda, according to OPEC Secretary-General Mohammad Barkindo.
-Still, the group and other nations have invited Libya and Nigeria to a July 24 meeting in St. Petersburg, Russia, on July 24 to discuss the stability of their production, according to Issam Almarzooq, Kuwait’s oil minister.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Still, the group and other nations have invited Libya and Nigeria to a July 24 meeting in St. Petersburg, Russia, on July 24 to discuss the stability of their production, according to Issam Almarzooq, Kuwait’s oil minister.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.